janousy/CDL/bbc/BBC.md

 # Use Case 1 - BBC News Text Classification

-This use case trains and deploys a text classification model, based on the BBC News dataset available at [http://mlg.ucd.ie/datasets/bbc.html](http://mlg.ucd.ie/datasets/bbc.html)
+This use case trains and deploys a text classification model, based on the BBC News dataset available at [http://mlg.ucd.ie/datasets/bbc.html](http://mlg.ucd.ie/datasets/bbc.html).

+The source code compromises the `.gitlab-ci.yml` CI/CD pipeline and a main folder with three subdirectories for the `data`, `model` and `deploy` pipeline.
+Additionally, a `test` folder includes the scripts to evaluate the current model.
+Create a new GitLab repository and upload the content related to this use case.

 ## Data Pipeline